 Mark J. Lodato was appointed dean of the S.I.
-Newhouse of Public Communications in July 2020.
+Newhouse School of Public Communications in July 2020.
 He leads a team that includes some 200 faculty and staff and approximately 2,400 students.

 Additionally, Lodato is spearheading efforts to build an increased presence for the Newhouse School in Washington, D.C., most notably through the planned establishment of the Center for Democracy, Journalism and Citizenship in partnership with the Maxwell School of Citizenship and Public Affairs.
-The center would bolster and expand opportunities for faculty thought leadership, collaborative research and an enhanced student experience.
+The center will bolster and expand opportunities for faculty thought leadership, collaborative research and an enhanced student experience.

 He is the 2014 recipient of the ASU Faculty Achievement Award for Excellence in Curricular Innovation and a member of the Scripps Howard Academic Leadership Academy class of 2013.
-Lodato has served on multiple site teams for the Accrediting Council on Education in Journalism and Mass Communications.
+He has served on multiple site teams for the Accrediting Council on Education in Journalism and Mass Communications.

 Lodato spent 16 years as an award-winning television reporter and anchor for television stations in Washington, D.C., San Francisco, Phoenix and Ft.
 Myers, Florida.
 A native of Menlo Park, California, Lodato holds a bachelor’s degree from the University of Missouri and a master’s degree in higher education administration from Arizona State University.